Sri Lankan cuisine: Hoppers

-Hoppers (appa in Sinhala) are based on a fermented batter, usually made of rice flour and coconut milk with spices.
+Hoppers (appam in Tamil, appa in Sinhala) are based on a fermented batter, usually made of rice flour and coconut milk with spices.
 The dish is pan-fried or steamed.
 The fermenting agent is palm toddy or yeast.
 Hopper variants can either be spicy (such as egg hoppers, milk hoppers, and string hoppers), or sweet (such as vandu appa and pani appa).
 Spicy hoppers are often accompanied by lunu miris, a mix of red onions and spices.

 String hoppers

-String hoppers (idiyappa in Sinhala) are made from a hot-water dough of rice meal or wheat flour.
+String hoppers (idiyappam in Tamil) are made from a hot-water dough of rice meal or wheat flour.
 The dough is pressed out in circlets from a string mold onto small wicker mats, and then steamed.
 This dish is typically not eaten plain and is often paired with a curry, such as kiri hodi.

 Lamprais

 Lamprais of chicken, egg, cutlet, fried eggplant and ash plantain.

 A Dutch Burgher-influenced dish, lamprais is rice boiled in stock accompanied by frikkadels (frikadeller meatballs), a mixed-meat curry, blachan, aubergine curry, and seeni sambol.
 All of this is then wrapped in a banana leaf and baked in an oven.
-Lamprais is ideal for special occasions with large gatherings considering its richness and the time it takes to prepare.
+Lamprais is common at large gatherings due to a long preparation time and heaviness.
 Lamprais is cooked twice; first the rice and the entrees are cooked separately and later what is already cooked is wrapped in a banana leaf and baked in an oven.